MaedahBatool/Sublime-WP-Customizer-Docs/docs/wordpress-customizer-snippets/add-panel.md

 ![](/media/4.png)

 Hit **Enter** and its snippet will be posted.
 Now just press the **tab** button to move from one editable area to another.
+The WordPress Customizer snippets outputs the following code:

 ```
 <?php